-There will be an online French Placement Test available from Monday, January 8, 2018, at 9:00 a.m. until Wednesday, January 17 at 2:00 p.m.
-ET.
-Students should start the test no later than 12:30 pm on January 17th in order to read the instructions, do the practice test and complete it before 2:00 pm.
+The online language placement test will be made available beginning at 9:00 a.m.
+ET on Wednesday, June 13 until 2:00 p.m.
+ET on Wednesday, August 22 of 2018.
+Students should start the test no later than 12:30 pm on August 22nd in order to read the instructions, do the practice test and complete it before 2:00 pm.

 - The test is ONLY available TWICE A YEAR, between June and August and, one week in January, during reading period.
 If students miss the online availability dates, they will have to wait until the test reopens on-line on the scheduled dates.